 In fact, as historian Jonathan Sheehan argues, Scheuchzer and his contemporaries struggled with "information overload" as discoveries about the natural world threatened to overwhelm scholarship.
 Using the Bible as a basis for ordering information made it more manageable.
 And use the Bible Scheuchzer did; he relied on biblical passages to discuss chickens and their eggs, mushroom shapes, plant structures, ants, rainbows, even the social lives of ants.

 Trained as a physician, Scheuchzer traveled extensively and put together one of the largest fossil collections in early 18th-century Europe.
 He described many of the fossil plants he collected in 1709 in Herbarium of the Deluge.
 He believed the plants had all perished in the biblical flood, and his book was among the first devoted to that topic.
-The book was in fact well illustrated and continued to be consulted throughout the 19th century.
+His well-illustrated book continued to be consulted throughout the 19th century.

 Fossil plants, however, were small potatoes compared to what he found in 1725.
 That year, he examined what he believed was the fossil of a human flood victim, a 4-foot-long vertebrate skeleton found in the Ohningen quarry near Lake Constance.
 Scheuchzer named it Homo diluvii testis.